aleen42/PersonalWiki/qa/cgi_difference.md

 - the main process of running FastCGI:
     1. Loading the Process Manager of FastCGI when a Web server has booted(IIS ISAPI or Apache Module)
-    - the Process Manager of FastCGI will initiate itself to create several CGI processes, which are used to wait for connecting of Web servers.
+    - the Process Manager of FastCGI will initiate itself to create several CGI processes, which are used to wait for connection of Web servers.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>